Defence Industries Limited Pickering Works: Workers

-By the end of June 1941, the three all-woman shifts of the Cap & Det Line was producing caps and detonators, which were sent to Britain by air.
+By the end of June 1941, the three all-woman shifts of the Cap & Det Line were producing caps and detonators, which were sent to Britain by air.
 Rapid construction continued, and eventually, six production lines became active.

 The plant still lacked enough workers, and in late 1941, the government appealed the Canadian women to support the war effort.
 By the end of 1941, the major plant buildings were complete, and the government began national recruiting efforts in the summer of 1942.
 The DIL hiring teams called prospective women workers by telephone, and also visited places across Canada to hire women workers.
 Many women saw the job as an opportunity show their patriotism, to earn money, and to see another part of Canada.
 DIL arranged for the recruited women to travel to Toronto Union Station by train, and from there, to the Pickering Township by a bus.
 The government would pay for their return home only if they served at the plant for three months or more.
 The recruits had to undergo two medical examinations and two background checks (by RCMP and OPP).

 The DIL work rooms and tasks were generally segregated by gender.
 The management generally assigned jobs requiring physical strength, inspection, or supervision to men.
 Men also did the most dangerous work involving explosives such as amatol and TNT.
 But, overall, the women vastly outnumbered men at the DIL plant, and by January 1942, the ratio of female to male workers had crossed 2:1.

 The majority of the workers were of Anglo-Canadian ancestry.
 All employees worked eight hours a day, six days a week, which was standard for the time.
 The DIL records were destroyed when the plant closed, but according to former employees, the men who worked on the production lines earned 71.2 cents per hour, while the women earned around 50 cents per hour for the same job.
 Despite the inequality, the women's wage was higher than the 1944 Canadian war industry average of 47.9 cents per hour.
 Several women worked part-time as apple pickers at Redwing Orchards, located at the intersection of Highway 2 and Lakeridge Road.